Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 The module name looks different from the examples we've seen before.
 It starts with a `.` which tells Python to look for the module in the folder containing the current file.
 When Python finds the specified module, rather than importing the name of the module into the current scope, it looks at the names listed after `import` (we can write multiple names separated by commas) and imports just those identifiers into the current scope.

-If we assume as before that the `Driver` identifier is a class, this lets us write the following:
+Treating the `Driver` identifier as a class (as before), this lets us write the following:

 ```python
 driver = Driver()
 ```

 Shorter and clearer!

+Let's consider a second, similar situation.
+Notice we are looking only at the `ride_share_app` package folder, and not the whole project.
+How do we import a module that is inside a different folder, but within the same package?

 ```
 ride_share_app